 You are encouraged to develop a scholarly profile by attending and/or speaking at conferences and by publishing your work.
 Most students join the College Art Association and/or subfield associations, as suggested by their advisor (this is a good use of department grant monies).
-To be "competitive" on the job market, you should aim to have a peer-reviewed article published by the time you complete your dissertation.
-Timelines and guidelines vary by subfield and advisor; consult your advisor about these expectations no later than your fourth year.
+Around the time you become ABD, it's recommended that you discuss with your advisor what timing makes sense for you to explore publishing in scholarly journals.